kevinmnm/akad-v3/README.md

 <a name="desc"></a>
 ## Description
 This is a full-stack application implementing REST API with JWT.
 Please visit [HERE](https://adakapi.herokuapp.com/) to see backend API I made for this project.
 Both frontend and backend is deployed on [Heroku](https://www.heroku.com).
+This app is specifically for myself; therefore, no one will be able to create account and alter the database.
+Authentication and pre-flight header configuration are done with JWT and CORS package.

 <a name="resources"></a>
 ## Resources